BRATLab-UCD/Radiomap-Data/README.md

 1 sample is in the folder /fine-resolution.

+## Instruction of Generating your Radiomaps via Our Codes
+Put some information about how to customize our codes for radiomap generation, i.e., parameters of antennas.

 ## Acknowledgement
 Please acknowledge the following paper if the dataset is useful for your research.